-Please contact Chaplain John Casper '04 or Mrs. Mary Cannon (Office Administrator) with any questions.
+Please contact Mrs. Mary Cannon (Office Administrator) with any questions.

 Societies

 Active student chapters of professional, technical, and scientific societies as well as local societies are sponsored by the various departments to stimulate a serious and professional approach to studies.
 Programs are planned and conducted by cadets.
 Visiting speakers address the societies, and often cadets prepare and deliver papers.
 Participation in regional conferences may be included in the activities.
 The following societies function at the Institute: